biolab/orange3-imageanalytics/doc/widgets/imageembedding.rst

 Description
 -----------

-**Image Embedding** reads images and uploads them to a remote server.
-Remote server uses a deep learning model to calculate a feature vector for each image.
+**Image Embedding** reads images and uploads them to a remote server or evaluate them locally.
+Deep learning models are used to calculate a feature vector for each image.
 It returns an enhanced data table with additional columns (image descriptors).

 Images can be imported with :doc:`Import Images <importimages>` widget or as paths to images in a spreadsheet.
 In this case the column with images paths needs a three-row header with *type=image* label in the third row.

 .. figure:: images/header-example.png
    :scale: 50%

 Image Embedding offers several embedders, each trained for a specific task.
-Images are sent to a server, where vectors representations are computed.
-Sent images are not stored anywhere.
-To use the widget, you will need internet connection.
+Images are sent to a server or they are evaluated locally on the user's computer, where vectors representations are computed.
+SqueezeNet embedder offers a fast evaluation on users computer which does not require an internet connection.
+If you decide to use other embedders than SqueezeNet, you will need an internet connection.
+Images sent to the server are not stored anywhere.

 .. figure:: images/ImageEmbedding-stamped.png
    :scale: 50%